The Waves begin the 2015-16 season on Friday at Fresno State.

 Photos of the Waves' 78-72 win over the Tigers by Martin A. Folb.

-Bryant Moore, who heads into his third season as an assistant coach for the Pepperdine men's basketball program in 2013-14, brings professional, collegiate and high school coaching experience to the Waves.
+Bryant Moore, who heads into his fourth season as an assistant coach for the Pepperdine men's basketball program in 2014-15, brings professional, collegiate and high school coaching experience to the Waves.

 "I am very thankful and blessed to have been given the opportunity to work at Pepperdine," said Moore at his hiring in March 2011.
 "I want to thank Dr. Steve Potts for allowing this to happen.
 Marty Wilson and I have a relationship that goes back 10 years ago, when I came with Sheldon High to team camps at UC Santa Barbara a number of times.
 Our relationship blossomed over the years, and I was very happy when this opportunity presented itself.
 I have a ton of respect for Marty.
 He will help me grow personally and professionally, on and off the court."